indicwiki-iiit/Football-players/README.md

 > Github folder Link:

-* football_players_fina_dataset.csv-- This is the dataset for the Indian artists with all the attributes for them
+* football_players_fina_dataset.csv-- This is the dataset for the football players with all the attributes for them.

-* female_players_dataset(final).csv-- This is the filmography details for the movie artists with Oscar awards.
+* female_players_dataset(final).csv-- This is the dataset for female football players with all the attributes for them.